abdulhadiazeem675/abdulhadiazeem675/README.md

 ---

 ## 🔭 About Me
-- 🚀 I design and build modern, responsive web apps with focus on performance and UX.
+- 🚀 I design and build modern web apps with focus on performance and UX.
-- 🧩 Strong in HTML, CSS, JavaScript, React, TailwindCSS; learning Next.js & TypeScript.
+- 🧩 Strong in HTML, CSS, JavaScript with learning advanced javascript.
 - 💡 I aim to ship production-ready features with polished UI and clean code.
-- 🎧 I love coding to lo-fi beats and iterating until micro-interactions feel right.
+- 🎧 I intrust in coding.

 ---